Emulator Issues #10128

 This one applies only to Just Dance 2014 and onwards (they switched to a new engine AFAIK) but might be relevant: JD2014 and 2015 doesn't suffer from this issue and you can have more than 11 DLC songs without any kind of issue -- for record I have 18 DLC songs on JD2014 and 15 on JD2015 -- but I noticed both JD2014 and 2015 lists all DLCs, even the ones I don't have on their "Archives" menu, but they don't appear on the track selection (probably a different issue).
 Also, on the NAND there's no "catalog" file anymore (the small .app file with preview music for the DLCs the previous Just Dance games had and complained if it wasn't there), that info seems to be stored directly on the big .app file of the actual song now (and every song has a copy of the info of all other DLC songs too -- IDK why).
 The smaller .app which apparently stores metadata is still there, though, and just like before, deleting it makes no visible difference in the game.
 Moving files in and out of the NAND doesn't affect anything, all songs (even the ones I don't have) will still appear in the "Archives" in-game menu, but not in the song selection menu.
 JD2016 and 2017 uses the same engine and probably have this same behavior but we'll never know as they don't have a DLC store following the Nintendo WFC shutdown...

-#1 Updated by mbc07 over 3 years ago
+#1 Updated by mbc07 about 4 years ago

 Forgot to say, I also tried running the games with different combinations of JITIL/Cached Interpreter, DSP LLE Interpreter/Recompiler and Dual Core enabled/disabled but didn't notice anything different, the issue still happened if I had more than 11 DLC songs at the same time...

-#3 Updated by mbc07 over 3 years ago
+#3 Updated by mbc07 about 4 years ago

 Probably something wrong with ES if it has to do with NAND titles.
 Have you tried 4981 and 4986?